swarup-jhu/Google-Gen-AI-Academy-Carbon-Emission-Reduction-Implementation-GCP/README.md

 The app runs on port `5000` by default, or the value in the `PORT` environment variable.

 Open the app in your browser and send a message through the chat UI.

+But default port in GCP is 8080.
+If you use any other port, update in GCP.

 ---